Ecodesign for Sustainable Products Regulation (ESPR)

 Assess Business Operations: Evaluate business operations, including manufacturing partners and data collection systems, to ensure alignment with ESPR requirements

-Monitor ESPR Updates: Stay informed about ESPR regulations, including the First Working Plan expected in Q2 2025 as well as new delegated acts beginning in 2028, to develop an effective ESPR strategy
+Monitor ESPR Updates: Stay informed about ESPR regulations with the release of product-specific delegated acts beginning in 2026 in order to develop an effective ESPR strategy

 Gather Relevant Information: Begin collecting data on product performance indicators (i.e. recyclability, repairability, reusability, durability), product origins for the Digital Product Passport, and metrics on products destroyed annually